Deepakg1105/First-Year-Project/README.md

 “NOOZKU” => “DEEPAK”.
 That’s it.
 <br><br>
 <b>Application :</b> <br>
-The project can be used for data privacy for our private files like for file containg passwords for different accounts as many people save them into a file(not easy to remember so many passwords 🤯️).So if some other person finds that, he will not able to recognize what the content is, or will recognise some wrong content!, and the funny part is he/she don’t know that content is in encrypted form. :sunglasses:
+The project can be used for data privacy for our private files like for file containg passwords for different accounts as many people save them into a file(not easy to remember so many passwords 🤯️).So if some other person finds that, he will not able to recognize what the content is, or will recognise some wrong content!, and the funny part is he/she don’t know that content is in encrypted form :sunglasses: .
 <br>
 <br>
 <b>Warning/Bottleneck :</b><br> Pin/password should be same during encryption time otherwise the content will be converted to some unexpected according to pin enterd as there is no record/history of pin/password inside the program<br>